TomasHubelbauer/csfd-digest/README.md

 Consider introducing a control strip atop the movie list where watched and deleted movies could be enabled to be displayed.

+The above strip could also have a filter for recently released movies only (say this and last year).

+Add a undo for undeleting the last film (maybe a notification with a button).

+See if I can link directly to purchase from the time slot for cinemas which have online ticket sales.

+Display the tag buttons in the display page as well.
+Removal/watched tag returns the user back to the main page.